hashgraph/hedera-improvement-proposal/HIP/hip-0000-token-update-remove-keys.md

 ## Open Issues

-Greg Scullard raises an important point on why an early decision was made to prevent the removal of keys:
+Greg Scullard raises an important point on why an early decision was made to prevent the removal of keys.
+This should be discussed as part of this HIP review so everyone is clear how removing certain keys could affect the token.

 > Generally speaking, whenever a key is set on an entity, it cannot be removed (so the same applies to supply, freeze, etc... keys).
 This is an early design decision which makes sense for some keys, if you had a freeze key and frozen accounts, unsetting the key would mean these accounts would be frozen for ever, unless a check is made which could be costly in terms of performance… - Greg Scullard [Discord](https://discord.com/channels/373889138199494658/616725732650909710/935199340555800616)